 Freestanding handrail and guardrail systems are suitable for multiple users at any one time, and requires very basic working at height training, making it the ideal solution for regular and long duration maintenance at roof level.

 As you’d expect, the freestanding guardrail system is completely freestanding, meaning there is no need for drilling or penetration of the roof membrane.
 No mechanical fasteners are required, yet this lightweight solution is still durable.
 As a result, it is suitable for new and existing roofs alike.

-The material used in freestanding handrail systems is the reason for this lack of weight, with balance weights often weighing less than 20kg.
+The material used in these freestanding guardrail and handrail systems is light weight, with balance weights often weighing less than 20kg.
 Each component is therefore easy to lift or move to where you need it, but becomes totally solid when they’re secured together, and there’s little risk of damaging the roof surface when you do so.
 When you couple these benefits with the advantage of quick installation, this is as simple and cost-effective a rooftop safety system as you could want.

-Like many of the safety systems supplied by Altus Safety, guardrails must be inspected by a suitable working at height specialist company at least once every 12 months.
-Don’t forget that our own experienced engineers can inspect and test any working at height solution, and we can also design, as well as install, such systems too.
+Like many of the safety systems supplied by Altus Safety, freestanding guardrail and handrails must be inspected by a suitable working at height specialist company at least once every 12 months.
+For alternative roof edge protection, our collapsible handrails offer a streamlined and aesthetically pleasing option, whilst our clamp handrails are extremely versatile and allow for flexible installation.
+Don’t forget that our own experienced engineers can perform fall protection inspection and testing on any working at height solution.

-For more information regarding the free standing guardrail and handrail systems from Altus Safety, please get in touch by phone on 0330 113 0870 or alternatively, you can send an email to firstname.lastname@example.org.
+For more information regarding the free standing guardrail and handrail systems or any other of our available forms of edge protection, please get in touch by phone on 0330 113 0870 or alternatively, you can send an email to firstname.lastname@example.org.

 Got a question?
 Our team can tell you more about this solution.